Quasi-Gorensteinness of extended Rees algebras: Abstract

 \section{Abstract}

-Let $R$ be a Noetherian local ring and $I$ a $R$-ideal.
-It is well-known that if $\gr_I(R)$ is Cohen-Macaulay (Gorenstein), then so is $R$, but the converse is not true in general.
-In this paper we investigate the Cohen-Macaulayness and Gorensteinness of $\gr_I(R)$ under the hypothesis of the extended Rees algebra $R[It,t^{-1}]$ is quasi-Gorentein or the associated graded ring $\gr_I(R)$ is a domain.
+Let $R$ be a Noetherian local ring and $I$ an $R$-ideal.
+It is well-known that if the associated graded ring $\gr_I(R)$ is Cohen-Macaulay (Gorenstein), then so is $R$, but the converse is not true in general.
+In this paper we investigate the Cohen-Macaulayness and Gorensteinness of the associated graded ring $\gr_I(R)$ under the hypothesis of the extended Rees algebra $R[It,t^{-1}]$ is quasi-Gorenstein or the associated graded ring $\gr_I(R)$ is a domain.